huuluc10/flutter-english-learn-app/README.md

 ## Description

 This application is designed to help users improve their English skills.
-It includes features such as...
+It includes features such as learn lesson, do exercise, do exam, chatting with friend.

 ## Requirements